Tree Preservation Orders (TPO)

 be removed without formal consent, but please check with

-one of the tree officers first, giving at least 5 days
+one of the tree officers first, giving at least five days' notice.

 Also, removal of dead branches and twigs